AstroDetlev/PiBook_on_AcerTravelMate4001/README.md

 d) Use the existing screen (1280x800), 15.x inches, "QDI N15W Rev4")
   I buyed a piece of electronic, called "M.NT68676.2" to convert VGA/HDMI/DVI to display signals, including the inverter to power up the CCFL backlight.
-  The provided cable did not match, so I need to solder one new cable out of two.
+  The provided cable is short and might be too short.
+If it does not fit, I need to adapt the cable from the laptop.
   This needs no code if the keys of that PCB are used.
 But a smarter solution would be to replace these keys by some output lines of the arduino which is already used by the keyboard matrix.
-Maby Fn+Shift+whatever will trigger such a output line to emulate that keypress.
+Maybe Fn+whatever can trigger such a output line to emulate that keypress.
-  Optocoupler to isolate?
-"Open collector output" with a bipolar transistor?
+  Optocoupler to isolate or "Open collector output" with bipolar transistors?
+Test without µC.

+  The Keyboard software is meanwhile prepared to control 5 dedicated I/O lines.
+For a first go, these buttons are used
+  - Fn + F5 = "Power"
+  - Fn + F6 = Menu
+  - Fn + F7 = Auto
+  - Fn + ARROW_LEFT = DOWN
+  - Fn + ARROW_RIGHT = UP

-  The Raspberry Pi needs HDMI input.
+  The Raspberry Pi provides HDMI output, so we need an HDMI input.
 DVI and VGA left unused.
-They can be wired to externel plugs for using this
+  Meanwhile I have a Raspberry 3B+.
+Building a C64 Laptop using BMC64 sounds kinda fun...

+  - Done: Test with existing Raspberry Pi zero.
+Picture is shown.
+PCB works and can be powered using a 12V/2A power supply.
-  - ToDo: Prepare 12V and 5V Power for the board
+  - ToDo: Prepare bigger 12V Power supply and 5V Step down converter for thw Raspberry Pi 3
-  - ToDo: build data cable between display and board
+  - ToDo: build data cable between display and board if needed.
-  - ToDo: Test with existing Raspberry Pi zero
-  - ToDo: Document what each button of this button-board can do.

 ## Details of d) can be found in folder \ScreenController if the work is started